 7. Ensure course duration is just 5-10 minutes

 The last thing your employees want is the courses that will provide performance support being 30-40 minutes long.
 Courses deployed in tablets and smartphones should be short and crisp so as to facilitate on-the-go learning.
 The entire course should be divided into multiple microlearning modules, with each module focusing on one single learning objective.

 Most Flash courses have a lot of interactivities within them.
-If you would want to retain these interactivities, you should choose a tablet as your mode of delivery as it would be easier for learners to access courses with interactivities on a tablet than a smartphone.
+If you would want to retain these interactivities while converting Flash to HTML5, you should choose a tablet as your mode of delivery as it would be easier for learners to access courses with interactivities on a tablet than a smartphone.
 For example, imagine accessing interactivities such as drag and drop in a smartphone.
 It would definitely be extremely inconvenient for your learners to do that, considering the size being smaller than a tablet or a desktop.